This skill station covers:

 - Safety Notice 018/09 – NSW Health.
 Reducing Incidents Involving Tracheostomy Tube Care, 2009.
 Available: http://www.health.nsw.gov.au/sabs/Documents/2009-sn-018.pdf.

-- Agency for Clinical Innovation.
-Intensive Care Coordination & Monitoring Unit.
+- Intensive Care Coordination & Monitoring Unit, Agency for Clinical Innovation, Intensive Care NSW.
 Care of Adult Patients in Acute Care Facilities with a Tracheostomy.
-Available: http://www.health.nsw.gov.au/Performance/Documents/ACI-tracheostomy.pdf
+Available: https://www.health.nsw.gov.au/Performance/Documents/ACI-tracheostomy.pdf

 - Cameron TS, McKinstry A, Burt SK, et al. Outcomes of patients with spinal cord injury before and after introduction of an interdisciplinary tracheostomy team.
 Critical care and resuscitation : journal of the Australasian Academy of Critical Care Medicine.
 2009;11(1):14-19.